peter-kish/gloot/docs/ctrl_inventory_stacked.md

 ## Properties

 * `progress_bar_visible: bool` - If true, a progress bar will be shown indicating inventory fullness.
-* `percent_visible: bool` - If true, a percentage will be shown indicating inventory fullness.
+* `label_visible: bool` - If true, a percentage label will be shown indicating inventory fullness.